The Members of

 c) The company is not maintaining any separate stock register.
 However,

-transaction-wise stock details are compiled for control over the stock and necessary
+transactions-wise stock details are compiled for control over the stock and necessary

-details are obtained from the custodian of stock viz., Port
+details are obtained from the custodian of stock viz., Port Authorities, warehouse or

 order are not applicable to the company.